-Giving and getting honest feedback is essential to grow and develop, and to build successful caregiving situations.
-So why is it that many of us put off giving feedback to our those working with us?
+Giving and receiving honest feedback is essential to grow and develop, and to build successful caregiving situations.
+So why is it that many of us put off giving feedback to those working with us?
 Maybe it’s because there are so many ways to mess it up.

 Here are some common feedback mistakes:

 - Speaking out only when things are wrong.